mark-b-kauffman/LaunchExternalJWKS/README.md

 Now run it.
 From the terminal, type:
 $ docker run -p 5000:5000 --rm --name LaunchExternal launch-external:0.1

+NOTE: When you host this LTI application on a remote server the app MUST have it's own unique subdomain.
+I.E. you must use something like https://launchexternal.myschool.edu/ or https://launchexternal.apps.myschool.edu/ as the root path to the tool.
+Per the LTI specification you can NOT use https://myschoolapps.myschool.edu/launchexternal/ where launchexternal is one of the many apps you have under the root.

 ## On your Learn server
 Register the LTI 1.3 tool with your client_id.
 Create a "Course content tool" managed placment for the URL you want to launch to with a custom parameter external_url= to where you want to launch.